 Multi tools (also known as 'multi cutters') are a powerful, practical, and flexible must-have for any professional's toolbox.
-Not to be confused with the little multitools with the flip-out knife, allen key and bottle opener you're likely to take on a fishing trip, the oscillating multi tool is a powerful device valued by professionals and hobbyists alike.
+The oscillating multi tool is a powerful device valued by professionals and hobbyists alike.

 Cromwell stocks a broad range of multi tools, from trusted brands such as Bosch®, Dremel®, Milwaukee®, Hikoki® and much more.